psanders/psanders/README.md

 </p>

 ---
-I'm a telematics engineer passionate about making open-source more accessible, creating technology to improve people's lives, and build community.
+I'm a telematics engineer passionate about making open-source more accessible, creating technology to improve people's lives, and building community.

-Some technologies I enjoy working with include Docker, Kubernetes, NodeJS, and Redis.
+I enjoy working with technologies like Docker, Kubernetes, NodeJS, and Redis.

 My interest in the VoIP and telephony led me to develop Astive Toolkit, Routr, and Fonoster.

 I'm currently working on a telephony stack to help companies leave costly CPaaS/UCaaS.